michaelsproul/skarn/design/Algorithm.md

 ## Features

 * Flexible "sameness" checking.
 By modification time, hash or file content.
-* Optional deletion of extraneous and excluded files.
+* Optional deletion of extraneous files.
+Three types:
-    - Delete files in the destination missing from the source.
-    - Delete files excluded by the pattern trees.
-    - Both of the above (default).
+    * Included with no equiv: Files included by the match trees with no equivalent in the source directory.
+    * Excluded with equiv: Files excluded by the match trees that exist in both the source and destination directories.
+    * Excluded with no equiv: Files excluded by the match trees with no equivalent in the source directory.

+The natural fourth type of file (included with equiv) is copied only if the destination's copy differs from the source's.

 ## Input
 * `src_dir`, a filesystem path describing the source directory.
 * `dest_dir`, a filesystem path describing the destination directory.
-* `include_tree`, a trie describing the files to include.
+* `include_tree`, a trie of patterns describing the files to include.
-* `exclude_tree`, a trie describing the files to exclude.
+* `exclude_tree`, a trie of patterns describing the files to exclude.
 * `options`, an object describing the comparison mechanism and deletion behaviour.

 The include-tree and exclude-tree will normally be created from files in the [Skarn Include File Format](IncludeFileFormat.md).